CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 #### Lure of Nature

 Has errata: Replace "at the end of each movement/hazard phase" with "after all other hazards have been played."

+–=– The corruption checks caused by Lure of Nature happen at the end of the afflicted character's movement/hazard phase.
+Of course, the character's player can play resources to modify the corruption checks.
+The hazard player is allowed to play hazards in response, if the hazard player has enough hazard limit remaining.
+Hazards so played must directly affect the corruption checks caused by Lure of Nature.
+He can play no other hazards, no creature, no new corruption cards, etc. The spirit of Lure of Nature is that the corruption checks happen after everything else the company will face. –=–

 #### Lure of Power